articles with #innovation

 de-fuzzing the hairbal

-The guy had it all: the apple watch, chucks, suntan, polo shirt and dynamic posture.
+The guy had it all: the Apple Watch, Chucks, a suntan, a polo shirt, and a dynamic posture.
 He was oozing agility and creativity – the agile action-man!
-In his keynote, he shared the approach that he and his team took to create innovative breakthroughs in a tech-dominated corporate.
+In his keynote, he shared the approach he and his team took to drive innovation at a tech-dominated corporation.
 The approach seemed similar to his image: agile, action-oriented, and cool. more…

 volcano